Send vs Sent: What's the Difference?

 Send vs Sent in Different Contexts

 The way we use "send" and "sent" changes depending on the context.
-Did ya know that different situations call for different approaches to these words?
+Different situations call for different approaches to these words, and understanding the context is key to getting it right.

 In Email Communication